franko-f/X4Mod-AfterTheFall/mod_xml/ReadMe.md

 PIO and ANT
     They start next to each other in
-    Segaris, Gaian prophecy
+    Segaris, Gaian prophecy, Brennans Triumph
-    Antigone Memorial, The Void
+    Antigone Memorial, The Void, Fronteirs Edge

-#### Harder starts
-Argon:
+Argon: Bundled with HAT in
     Argon Prime
     The Reach
+    Morningstar III
+    Hatikvahs choice

+#### Harder starts

 Teladi:
     They're slightly isolated in
     Ianumus Zura
+    Thuraks Demise II & III

 PAR:
     Trinity Sanctum III & VII
+    Unholy Retribution

 HOP:
-    they've been forced back to a corner,
+    they've been forced back to a corner, with strong Xenon presense on their border.
     Cardinals Redress
     Lasting Vengence.
+    Freedoms Reach

 Zya:
     Far from anyone else, and surrounded by Xenon.
     Zyarth Dominion IV & X
+    Eleventh Hour

 Freesplit:
     Also far from help
     Tharka's Ravine XVI
     Heart of Acrimony II

+Terran:
+    Pushed back to Earth and Venus.
+They may have Asgards, but there's a strong Xenon presence in the solar system.